 Finally, another octopus, one undeniably in tune with the spirit of the place:

-* Comments are open for about a week.
-If you write from this front page, the letters will look very small as you type – a bug I’ve not worked out how to fix.
+Comments are open for about a week.
+If you type a comment from this front page, the letters will look very small as you type.
 It looks normal once posted.
-Type from here to avoid the issue.
+Type from here to avoid the problem.